TNTINC/hi_mekatronik_butler/journal.md

 Disassembled the E-stop to take measurements.

-Procured wireing supplies, fuses and fuseholder, and terminal blocks for LEDs.
+Procured wiring supplies, fuses and fuseholder, and terminal blocks for LEDs.
     1 and 1.5q wires and ferrules from the storage locker in the 3rd floor lab Bag of push in terminal blocks from dingy 3rd floot storage room